by Lady H

 “Me?”
 James looks at her as if she were crazy as the three of them catch up with her and come to a stop.

 “Don't try and act innocent, it was all your fault.”
 Darcy shakes her head in disgust, illuminated like a spotlight from the street lamp she is standing under.
+Her glossy hair whips in the wind.

 James looks at Henry for support, but she was damned if she was going to help him.
 She agrees with Darcy, James had started it.
+Henry glances around; no one is within sight, they have the car park to themselves.

 “If he” - James points to George - “hadn't started getting dirty with Henry, I wouldn't have had to start anything!”